tc-reynolds/DWW/README.md

 This file handles all standardized DWW websites.
 Many of the websites follow the exact same format with only slightly different api-endpoints
 This file is essentially a web scraping object class, with a constructor that is built by the *runscrapers.py* file
 ### constants.py
  This file handles all unchanging constants that are not stored data.
 These keys include;
   -keywords like "Coliform"
   -ID's for each respective scraped row
   -log file paths
   -data file paths
   -Expected headers for each given table
+### api_handler.py
+ -All API endpoints and URL's for each state is stored here in different python dictionaries -Standardized states are in the jsp_states dictionary